Wolfmyths/Myth-Mod-Manager/README.md

 * Easy to access buttons for your game directory, crash logs, and starting the game.

-* Backup all of your mods and package it into a compressed file.
+* Backup all of your mods into a compressed file.

-* Auto detects and installs Myth Mod Manager's updates.
+* Checks for Myth Mod Manager updates and can install them.

-**Like all PAYDAY 2 Mods, [Super BLT](https://superblt.znix.xyz/) is required to run mods**
+* Configure PAYDAY 2 launch parameters

+**Myth Mod Manger runs under the assumption you have [Super BLT](https://superblt.znix.xyz/) installed**

+**Myth Mod Manager is an external program and does not directly mod PAYDAY 2**

 # Showcase